What is B12?

 How does B12 help prevent neuropathy?

-B12 aids in the development and health of the nervous system and other areas of the body.
 Vitamin B12 may stop the pain associated with neuropathy.
-In many cases the vitamin will also help to repair the myelin sheath.
-Unfortunately this is not true for all vitamin B12 neuropathy patients so it is best to consult your doctor.
+In many cases it will also help to repair the myelin sheath.
+Unfortunately, this is not true for all vitamin B-12 neuropathy patients.
+Some are hereditary based and it is unlikely to find improvement.